Thank you for reading our post, please rate this article at the end.

 5. How Do I Store My RV In The Winter?

 If your budget doesn’t permit you to rent a storage unit, purchasing an RV cover is a great option to protect your RV in cold weather.
 RV covers prevent ice buildup and snow accumulation on the exterior of your rig.
 They also keep meltwater from seeping into the seams, panels, and other components of your RV.
-Below are a few steps that you need to take to safely store your rig under an RV cover:
+Below are a few steps that you need to take to store your rig under an RV cover safely:

 - Clean and dry the interior and exterior of the RV before covering.